posterity/srp/README.md

 ```

 At this stage, the client and the server can trust each other, and can
-(optionally) use a shared encryption key to secure their exchanges from this
+(optionally) use a shared encryption key to secure their session from this
 point on.

 ```go